-There are many configuration options for endpoints using NServiceBus Host.
-The endpoint configuration specifies levels of logging, subscription and saga storage, etc.
+There are many configuration options for endpoints using the NServiceBus host.
+The endpoint configuration specifies levels of logging, subscription, saga storage, and more.

 Profiles enable tailoring endpoints configuration for different environments without recompiling code.

-- Environment profiles can be used to avoid common configuration errors that occur when manually moving a system between different environments, e.g. from development to production.
+- Environment profiles can be used to avoid common configuration errors when manually moving a system between different environments, e.g., from development to production.

-- Feature profiles allow to turn on and off NServiceBus features such as performance counters with no code changes.
+- Feature profiles allow turning NServiceBus features, such as performance counters, on and off with no code changes.

-NServiceBus out of the box comes with a set of predefined environment and feature profiles.
-It's also possible to create custom profiles or customize the default profiles, to learn more about those options refer to the NServiceBus Host Profiles customization article.
+By default, NServiceBus comes with a set of predefined environments and feature profiles.
+It's also possible to create custom profiles or customize the default profiles; to learn more about those options, refer to the NServiceBus host profiles customization article.

-There are three built-in environment profiles that adjust the behavior of the host to the environment in which the endpoint is running.
-These profiles can be used to easily switch between different environments during development, testing and deployment.
+There are three built-in environment profiles that adjust the host behavior to the environment in which the endpoint is running.
+These profiles can be used to switch between different environments during development, testing, and deployment.